redhat-developer/odo/.github/PULL_REQUEST_TEMPLATE.md

 > /kind feature
 > /kind cleanup
 > /kind tests
->
-> Documentation changes: CI will automatically skip test runs if it is a doc related change.
 > /kind documentation
 > Feel free to use other [labels](https://github.com/openshift/odo/labels) as needed.
-However one of the above labels must be present or the PR will not be reviewed
+However one of the above labels must be present or the PR will not be reviewed.
+This instruction is for reviewers as well.

 **What does this PR do / why we need it**: